What is New Employee Orientation?

 Every new recruit, regardless of rank within the company, needs to be taken through an orientation program.
 Here are a few guidelines to improve the orientation process:

 1. Remember to include introductions during the orientation

 It’s crucial for the new hires to feel comfortable and acquainted with their colleagues.
 Introductions make it easy to connect with those they’ll be working with.

 2. Avoid overloading new hires with huge loads of information

 To prevent information overload, the orientation program should be stretched over several days.
 This enables new employees to process and retain the information better.

 3. Always start off the orientation program with the most important details

 New hires are more attentive on their first day, making this the best time to cover crucial issues such as company procedures.

 In summary, new employee orientation is a program conducted by the HR department to train and enlighten new employees about their roles and company policies.
-Orientation is important as it helps a new hire feel valued; hence, increasing their likelihood of sticking around.
+Orientation is important, as it helps a new hire feel valued.
 It also reduces employee turnover and provides an avenue for forming meaningful relationships.